VictorKwong/AccessProject/README.md

 - User Inventory Bag
 - To be continue

-- Event or enemy System?
+- enemy System?
+- To be continue

+- Regular Event?
 - To be continue

 - Can use "Collect all" button to collect all Resource